jaspervdj/jaspervdj/posts/2010-01-20-software-development-i-impressions.markdown

 ## Why this post

-This semester, we received a first course on Software Development.
+This semester at [UGent](http://www.ugent.be/), the university I attend, we received a first course on Software Development.
 I had the feeling a lot of students didn't like this course, so I decided to my thoughts on the matter here.

 ## Software Development I